♣ 'Love in the Time of Consequentialism.' Noûs, advance version online here.

 This paper criticises broadly logical characterisations of the autonomy of ethics, and motivates a metaphysical alternative, based on the thesis that no non-ethical facts fully ground any ethical facts.

 ♣ 'The Belief Game' (with Jack Woods).
-Please email for draft.
+Under review - please email for draft.

 ♣ 'Defending David Lewis' Modal Reduction.'
 Philosophical Studies, vol. 166, 2013